What Do Water/Wastewater Engineer Do?

 - Review and critique proposals, plans, or designs related to water or wastewater treatment systems.

-Things a Water/Wastewater Engineer Should Know How to Do
+What a Water/Wastewater Engineer Should Know

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.